DefinitelyTyped/DefinitelyTyped/README.md

 1. Update the relative paths in `tsconfig.json` as well as `tslint.json`.
 2. Add path mapping rules to ensure that tests are running against the intended version.

 For example, the [`history`](https://github.com/ReactTraining/history/) library introduced breaking changes between version `2.x` and `3.x`.
 Many developers waited a while to update their `package.json` to depend on version `3.x` of `history`.
-Therefore, there's a `v2` folder inside the history repository that contains typings for the older version.
+Therefore, a maintainer of the typings for this library added a `v2` folder inside the history repository that contains typings for the older version.
 The [history v2 `tsconfig.json`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/history/v2/tsconfig.json) looks like:

 ```json
 {